R0bL/DS5500_Project_Repo/README.md

 ## The Data

 This analysis specifically examines the 966 US equities in which the Norwegian Sovereign Wealth Fund has invested.
 The $1.4 trillion fund, managed by the Norwegian government, originated from oil and gas resources discovered in the late 1960s on the Norwegian continental shelves.
 Serving as a strategic financial reserve, the fund holds stakes in about 9,000 companies worldwide, owning approximately 1.4 percent of every listed company globally.
+Firm count by sector:

 | Sector                  | Number of Companies |
 |-------------------------|---------------------|